 The most prominent example of Shark Tank failure is probably Toygaroo.
 Investors loved the ‘Netflix of toys’.
 Kevin O’Leary and Mark Cuban entrusted it with $200,000 for 35% ownership, but the company went bankrupt after only 1 year.
 A good pitch is no measure of company viability.

-If you liked this article with the most successful Shark Tank products, I have a few more interesting ones for you.
-Want to know what are the most successful Kickstarter campaigns?
+If you liked this article about the most successful Shark Tank products, I have a few more interesting ones for you.
+Want to know how to get on Shark Tank or where you can watch Shark Tank?